 Sharp-eyed readers will of course note that the bottom of the ad states that the show was "The Big Hit of Last Season."
 Wait . . had The Clansman already been produced in Philadelphia before the show that caused all the ruckus?
 Well yes it had!
-We will address this part of the story in our next episode.
+We will address this part of the story in a future episode.

 Here is a photo of the Walnut Street Theatre, at the intersection of 9th and Walnut Streets in Philadelphia, c.
 1900.
 This is substantially how it would have appeared on October 22, 1906, the day of the demonstration.
 As we learn in the episode, it likely was substantially less than 3000 people demonstrating in front of the theater that evening.
 Other stories said 2000, one said it might have been as little as 300.
 As we are reminded here, Walnut Street is not particularly wide here in the older part of Philadelphia, so it would not have taken too much of a crowd to present quite a notable presence.

 Quite few photographs of the original production of The Clansman survive, and many were printed in the journal Nineteenth Century Theatre and Film in 2007.
 I hesitate to share most of them, as they are full of alarming white supremacist imagery.
 But here is a photo of the end of Act One, Scene one.
 You can see the crowds of 'negro' voters (white actors in blackface) and the character of young Ben Cameron, a white veteran of the Confederate Army, throwing a torn poster in the face of "Lynch", the ironically named bi-racial character.